srand/jolt/docs/quickstart.rst

 Once the task has been executed, executing it again won't have any effect.
 This is because the task produced an empty artifact which is now stored in the local artifact cache.
-When ``jolt`` determines if a task should be executed or not, it first calculates a task identity by hashing different attributes that would influence the output of the task, such as:
+When Jolt determines if a task should be executed or not, it first calculates a task identity by hashing different attributes that would influence the output of the task, such as: